Eugene Talmadge

 Eugene Talmadge (September 23, 1884 – December 21, 1946) was an attorney and American politician who served three terms as the 67th governor of Georgia, from 1933 to 1937, and then again from 1941 to 1943.
 Elected to a fourth term in November 1946, he died before his inauguration, scheduled for January 1947.
 Only Talmadge and Joe Brown, in the mid-19th century, have been elected four times as governor of Georgia.

-A member of the Democratic Party, he is known for having actively promoted segregation and white supremacy, and for advocating for racism in the University System of Georgia.
+A member of the Democratic Party, he was known for promoting racial segregation and white supremacy, and for advocating for racism in the University System of Georgia.

-Early life, education and career
+Early life, education and early career

-Eugene Talmadge was born in 1884 in Forsyth, Georgia, to Thomas and Carrie (Roberts) Talmadge.
-He attended the University of Georgia and graduated from the university's law school.
+Eugene Talmadge was born on September 23, 1884, in Forsyth, Georgia, the second of two children to Thomas and Carrie (Roberts) Talmadge.
+He attended the University of Georgia and graduated from the university's law school in 1907.
 While at UGA, he was a member of the Phi Kappa Literary Society and Sigma Nu fraternity.

-Talmadge set up a law practice in Telfair County, Georgia and joined the Democratic Party.
-He twice ran for the Georgia state legislature and lost both times.
-He was elected as state agriculture commissioner in 1926.
-Talmadge was re-elected commissioner in 1928 and 1930.

-In 1908 the Democratic-dominated legislature passed a constitutional amendment that effectively disenfranchised most African Americans in Georgia.
-This institutionalized the Democratic Party's dominance in the state, in a pattern that had been repeated across most of the former Confederate states since 1890, when Mississippi was the first to pass such legislation.
+In 1909, he married Mattie Thurmond Peterson and the couple had three children, including Herman Talmadge.

+He started his legal career in Montgomery County where he also owned a farm.
+From 1918 to 1920, he started his political career as the solicitor for McRae, Georgia.
+He was the county attorney for Telfair County between 1920 and 1923.
+He joined the Democratic Party and twice ran for the Georgia state legislature, losing in 1920 and 1922.